otaorojuolalekan/crmify/README.md

 </p>

-CRMify is a web-based Customer Relationship Management (CRM) system that allows you to manage customer information, accounts, cases, and updates.
+<a href="http://crmify.onifemi.tech" target="_blank">CRMify</a> is a web-based Customer Relationship Management (CRM) system that allows you to manage customer information, accounts, cases, and updates.
 It provides a user-friendly interface for interacting with your CRM data and offers a RESTful API for programmatic access.

 ## Features